ax1/a1-database/README.md

 ## Usage

 The database uses javascript objects (no ORM needed).
-The query results is a javascript array containing the objects.
+The query results are provided as array of objects.

-Instead of assigning an \_id field to each element, multiple keys are allowed by using the appropriate filter function.
+Instead of assigning an \_id field to each element, multiple keys are allowed by using the appropriate filter function (useful for logs or for data series).

-To use unique IDs, use always a filter (e.g: `el=>el.id===$id`) when saving an element.
-This will update the old values.
+To use unique IDs, a filter function (e.g: `el=>el.id===$id`) must be provided when saving an element.
+This will update the old values and save the new ones.

 Portable.
 Each database is one file.
 Easy to backup and to dump data.